thekovic/doom-libdragon/README.md

-# ClassicDoomN64
+# LibdragonDOOM

-ClassicDoomN64 is a source port of classic PC DOOM 1/2 to the Nintendo 64 using the libdragon SDK.
+LibdragonDOOM is a source port of classic PC DOOM 1/2 to the Nintendo 64 using the libdragon SDK.

 ## Current features: